pendulum-project/ntpd-rs/docs/development/code-structure.md

 be queried for information on the state of the daemon.

-Once an external program opens a connection to the UNIX socket, the observation daemon makes a copy of the state of all the peers and of the clock steering algorithm (it has access to these through a `RwLock` shared with the clock steering task).
+Once an external program opens a connection to the UNIX socket, the observation daemon makes a copy of the state of all the sources and of the clock steering algorithm (it has access to these through a `RwLock` shared with the clock steering task).
 It then uses this to generate a JSON bytestream with information, which it then writes to the connection.
 Immediately afterwards,